permafrost-dev/typescript-project-skeleton-esbuild-jest/README.md

 It also optionally uses [Madge](https://github.com/pahen/madge) to visualize connections between classes and files within your project.

+Want to use `.env` files in your project?
+This will configure it automatically, if you want it to.

+Want to use a configuration file in your project?
+This will configure it automatically, too, if you ask it to.

 ## Template Setup

 To configure, run: